 About Michele Tjaden

-I currently share my life and home with 10 rescue dogs, 2 rescue cats, 4 birds and a tortoise.
+I currently share my life and home with 10 rescue dogs, 2 cats, 4 birds and a tortoise.